Rietta1/cicd_jenkins_project/README.md

 - sonar quality gates,
 - quality gates,
 - kubectl
+- note: when using docker agent, install docker pipeline

 Login into sonarqube and change password, but user and password is admin.

 **To configure Static code analysis: Sonarqube `http://54.245.66.159:9000`** Go to Administration , security, user , tokens and generate a token, copy the token, go to jenkins, manage jenkins , configure system , SonarQube servers( check env var, name= sonar , add the sonar url), apply save.
-Go back click on add , jenkins, global credentials kind = secret text, add the token copied from sonarqube server, save and apply
+Go back to Sonarqube servers ,click on 'add' , jenkins, global credentials kind = secret text, add the token copied from sonarqube server, save and apply

 **To configure Quality Gate Status Check : `http://54.245.66.159:9000`** Go to Administration, configuration, webhook, create (add name and jenkins url/sonarqube-webhook/ `http://54.245.66.159:8080/sonarqube-webhook/`)

 **To configure docker**
-Go to pipeline syntax = withCredentials: bind Credntials with variables , and create one using secret text and the password , then go and use username(USER) and password(PASS) seperatedfor docker
+Go to manage jenkins, add credentials, add username and password then, Go to pipeline syntax and create 'withCredentials: bind Credntials with variables',using Username and password (separated), then go and use username(USER) and password(PASS) add that to your shared lib or jenkinsfile.

 **To connect AWS to Jenkins**

-Go to plugins and install CloudBees AWS CredentialsVersion, Go to pipeline syntax = withCredentials: bind Credntials with variables , and create one using aws credentials, add your username and the password ,
+Go to plugins and install CloudBees AWS Credentials Version, Go to pipeline syntax = withCredentials: bind Credntials with variables , and create one using aws credentials, add Access Key ID and Secret Access Key.

 OR